linode/docs/docs/applications/configuration-management/create-a-salt-execution-module/index.md

         mkdir /srv/salt

-2. Create a top file in `/srv/salt` that will be Salt's point of entry for our Salt configuration:
+1. Create a top file in `/srv/salt` which will be Salt's point of entry for our Salt configuration:
     {{< file "/srv/salt/top.sls" yaml >}}
 base:
   '*':
     - weather
 {{< /file >}}

-3. Create a state file named `weather.sls` and instruct Salt to make sure our minions have PIP installed, as well as the requests Python library.
+1. Create a state file named `weather.sls` and instruct Salt to make sure our minions have PIP installed, as well as the required Python library.

     {{< file "/srv/salt/weather.sls" yaml >}}
 python-pip: